-Re: Proposed Rule Making - FOIL Rules (9 NYCRR § 587.1)
+RE: Proposed Rule Making - FOIL Rules (9 NYCRR § 587.1)

-For Agency consideration, please find enclosed a staff proposal to replace APA's Freedom of Information Law (FOIL) rules in 9 NYCRR § 587.1, along with a proposed Agency resolution.
-A red-lined version of 587.1 with some brief explanatory comments is also enclosed.
-If approved by the Agency, before filing a notice of proposed rule making for this proposal, staff will seek input from Committee on Open Government ("COOG"), the Local Government Review Board and other key stakeholders.
-We will also obtain approval of the proposal from the Regulatory Review Unit in the Division of Budget.
+For consideration, please find enclosed a draft proposal to replace APA's existing Freedom of Information Law ("FOIL") rules in 9 NYCRR § 587.1.
+A red-lined version of § 587.1 with some brief explanatory comments is also enclosed.
+We have consulted with the Committee on Open Government ("COOG") in our drafting of these rules.
+Staff seek reaffirmation of the Agency's June 2014 direction to staff to proceed with a formal rule making.
+Prior to taking that step, staff will again seek input on the proposed rules from the Local Government Review Board, other key stakeholders and the Division of Budget, and will advise you of any material comments that we receive.

-Goal of proposed rule making: To eliminate Agency FOIL rules that duplicate requirements and procedures of Article 6 of the Public Officers Law and COG's FOIL rules in 21 NYCRR Part 1401.
+Goal of proposed rulemaking: To eliminate Agency FOIL rules that duplicate requirements and procedures of Article 6 of the Public Officers Law and COOG's FOIL rules in 21 NYCRR Part 1401.